dennisguse/dissertation/#1-structure/1-structure.md

     Question: Using Skype on a mobile vs. fixed access to be integrated into the _same multi-episodic quality_?

-##Chapter 3: Implementation, Characteristics and Provision of IP-based Telecommunication services
-How do IP-based telecommunication services work?
-- VoIP [Raake]
-- Video [Neige-Garcia]
-- Web []

 ##Chapter 4: Time as aspect of experience

 ###TODO